Branches of physics: Electromagnetism and photonics

-The study of the behaviors of electrons, electric media, magnets, magnetic fields, and general interactions of light.
+The study of the behaviours of electrons, electric media, magnets, magnetic fields, and general interactions of light.

-Relativistic mechanics
+Relativity

 The special theory of relativity enjoys a relationship with electromagnetism and mechanics; that is, the principle of relativity and the principle of stationary action in mechanics can be used to derive Maxwell's equations, and vice versa.

 The theory of special relativity was proposed in 1905 by Albert Einstein in his article "On the Electrodynamics of Moving Bodies".
 The title of the article refers to the fact that special relativity resolves an inconsistency between Maxwell's equations and classical mechanics.
-The theory is based on two postulates: (1) that the mathematical forms of the laws of physics are invariant in all inertial systems; and (2) that the speed of light in a vacuum is constant and independent of the source or observer.
+The theory is based on two postulates: (1) that the mathematical forms of the laws of physics are invariant in all inertial systems; and (2) that the speed of light in vacuum is constant and independent of the source or observer.
 Reconciling the two postulates requires a unification of space and time into the frame-dependent concept of spacetime.

 General relativity is the geometrical theory of gravitation published by Albert Einstein in 1915/16.
 It unifies special relativity, Newton's law of universal gravitation, and the insight that gravitation can be described by the curvature of space and time.
 In general relativity, the curvature of spacetime is produced by the energy of matter and radiation.